Artizen™ Brand – Farming Practices

-Artizen strives to use sustainable and organic farming practices whenever possible.
-We are good at this because we have been growers most of our lives; so, we know a thing or two about cannabis.
+Artizen cultivators strive to use sustainable and organic farming practices whenever possible.
+We, the folks behind the Artizen brand, can appreciate that because we too have been growers most of our lives; so, we know a thing or two about cannabis.
 Especially how to grow with mindfulness, integrity, and organic products.

-We cannot legally say we are organic; hardly anyone one can.
-Only "Certified Organic" farms approved by the Washington State Department of Agriculture (WSDA) can legally use the word "organic."
+Our cultivation partners cannot legally say they are organic; hardly anyone can.
+Only “Certified Organic” farms approved by the Washington State Department of Agriculture (WSDA) can legally use the word “organic.”
 WSDA does not recognized coco-coir as a primary growing medium and only allows it if there is documented iron deficiency.
-We use coco-coir, harvested from the husks of coconuts, as our primary growing medium regardless of iron levels.
-The use of coco-coir acts as a blank slate allowing us to adjust the exact level of nutrients the plants get.
-This means we can get optimal growth and quality flower yields.
+Cultivators growing Artizen™ branded products use coco-coir, harvested from the husks of coconuts, as their primary growing medium regardless of iron levels.
+The use of coco-coir acts as a blank slate allowing them to adjust the exact level of nutrients the plants get.
+This means they can get optimal growth and quality flower yields.

 For now, our products are as close to “organic” as you can get without the certification.
-We practice “organic growing methods,” and use only safe, ethical, and legal products on all our crop production.
+Cultivators licensing the Artizen™ practice “organic growing methods,” and use only safe, ethical, and legal products on all our crop production.

 What is a pesticide?

 “…any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pest; and, any substance or mixture of substances intended for use as a plant regulator, defoliant, or desiccant (drying agent).”

 This list sounds like some technical jargon, but the simple take-home message is that the term “pesticide” is an umbrella term for thousands of materials, some totally natural like household soap or rosemary oil.